Pike County shootings: Wagner family

 On May 12, 2017, a SWAT team from the Franklin County Sheriff's Office raided a Pike County home approximately 10 miles from the site of the murders.
 Police originally stated they were searching for suspects in the murders; however, it was later clarified they were looking for evidence in the case and not suspects.
 Police also searched an Adams County property once owned and recently sold by Edward "Jake" Wagner, an ex-boyfriend of victim Hanna Rhoden and father of her 3-year-old daughter, but not the father of her 4-day-old daughter who was unharmed during the killings.
 Rhoden was only 13 years old when their sexual relationship began.

 On June 20, 2017, Ohio police announced that they were seeking additional information on Jake Wagner, as well as his parents Billy and Angela and brother George.
 The family was living in Alaska at that time and police wanted to learn of interactions that members of the public had with the family, specifically conversations pertaining to vehicles, firearms and ammunition.

 Arrests

-On November 13, 2018, Ohio Attorney General Mike DeWine announced that George "Billy" Wagner and Angela Wagner and their sons, Edward ("Jake") and George, had been arrested and charged with planning and carrying out the murders.
+On November 13, 2018, Ohio Attorney General Mike DeWine announced that George "Billy" Wagner and Angela Wagner and their sons, Edward (known as "Jake") and George, had been arrested and charged with planning and carrying out the murders.
 The suspects were all members of the Wagner-Newcomb family from South Webster: